 Most baffling is King Koopa himself.
 Hopper never fails as the bad guy, and his turn here, though clearly lacking the usual motivation, is no different.
 Koopa, who acts as a kind of exposition express dragging the plot forward, is hellbent on obtaining a magic crystal that is actually a meteorite shard belonging to Princess Daisy.
 His aim is to merge his dimension with Earth’s, ‘devolving’ anyone who gets in his way by transforming them into subservient Goombas, an army so idiotic they’re absolutely worthless.
 With one eye on Jurassic Park‘s popularity, the film’s animatronics are reserved for dinosaur/lizard characters, a category which the goombas, who are nothing like their video game incarnation, fall into.
 Instead of tiny, fanged mushrooms we get giant pea-headed lizards.
 Admittedly, they look fantastic, but they may as well belong to a different movie entirely.

 Even more impressive is an animatronic Yoshi, “an abstract, fantasy T. rex,” that holds little-to-no resemblance to its video game counterpart, looking more like it was stolen from Spielberg’s private collection, though it’s still a hugely impressive achievement.
 All-in-all, four versions were created, including a fully functional, $500,000 puppet with 70 cables controlled by nine operators.
-It looks absolutely fantastic, but again the character seems just a little tacked-on and ill-fitting.
+It looks absolutely fantastic, but again the character seems just a little tacked-on and ill-fitting, an expensive ride on the Jurassic Park freeway.
 You have to wonder whether a fully functional King Koopa would have served the movie better.
 A trip in the devolution machine turns Koopa into a T-Rex for a short period, but it all looks rather naff and is certainly no reflection of the actual character.
-In a cute touch, the weapons used to trigger this transformation are almost carbon copies of the Super Nintendo’s Superscope, and the use of a wind-up Bob-omb is very much welcome.
+In a cute touch, the weapons used to trigger this transformation are almost carbon copies of the Super Nintendo’s Superscope, the use of a wind-up Bob-omb very much welcome.
 A race along what appears to be a Mario pipe is also reminiscent of the game’s action, but where is the Mario theme song?
 Surely they could have fit it in somewhere.
-It’s a gloriously catchy piece of music, as are most compositions in the Mario universe, and it would have gone an awful long way to capturing the essence of the games, particularly for younger viewers.
+It’s a gloriously catchy, instantly recognisable piece of music, as are most compositions in the Mario universe, and it would have gone an awful long way to capturing the essence of the games, particularly for younger viewers.
 Instead we get an orchestral piece from Back to the Future‘s Alan Silvestri, which is big and brassy but too generic for such a unique franchise.

 Unsurprisingly, the film sets us up for a sequel.
 In the Mario games, Luigi is the marginally younger sibling, but Hoskins is considerably older than a 29-year-old Leguizamo, which means Luigi hooks up with Princess Daisy rather than Mario… kind of.
 At the end the two part ways when Luigi chooses to return to New York and Princess stays out of duty to her people.
 I mean, really?
 Is that New York plumbing job really important enough to abandon the delectable Ms. Mathis?
 I know they barely know each other but I know which life I’d choose.
-Their separation doesn’t last long ― three weeks to be exact ― as Daisy returns with the promise of a new adventure, and Mario and Luigi are well up for it, though you have to think that Hoskins and Leguizamo were somewhat less enthused.
+Their separation doesn’t last long ― three weeks to be exact ― Daisy quickly returning with the promise of a new adventure.
+Mario and Luigi are well up for it too, though you have to think that Hoskins and Leguizamo were somewhat less enthused.

 According to the movie’s box office returns, audiences felt much the same way.
 After so much stress and conflict and so many ill feelings, Nintendo’s venture into the realms of Hollywood proved a huge financial failure, the company taking a $27,100,000 hit on a movie that cost an estimated $48,000,000.
 This was enough to convince Nintendo to give up on the movie business indefinitely, though a webcomic sequel did materialise in conjunction with one of the film’s original screenwriters in 2013.
 The movie has achieved a certain level of cult status in the years since its release, both from fans of the video games and people with a taste for ‘so bad it’s good’ movies.
 For me, Super Mario Brothers: The Movie doesn’t quite fall into that category, thanks mostly to a superlative cast who somehow escape this haphazard experiment unscathed.
 Morton and Jankel described themselves as coming from the “Tim Burton school of filmmaking”, and they were certainly bold in their ambitions, but the movie is more a failed attempt at quirkiness, one that isn’t at all appropriate to the context.

-Super Mario Bros: The Movie‘s bold and assertive tagline, ‘This ain’t no game’ was a noble effort at setting the film apart and preparing audiences for its radical departure from the fluffy, yet sinister land of the Mushroom Kingdom, but in hindsight that tagline actually works as a denouncement of the movie.
-The fact is, this ain’t no Mario game; as an adaptation of a money-spinning property aimed primarily at kids it’s a complete misfire.
-If you look at the movie as a reimagining, it’s rather fun and visually impressive, but when Disney, a company responsible for shaping animation in the Western world, tells you that you’re targeting the wrong audience, you know you’ve missed the point entirely from a commercial standpoint.
+Super Mario Bros: The Movie‘s bold and assertive tagline, ‘This ain’t no game’ was a noble effort at setting the film apart and preparing audiences for a radical departure from the fluffy, yet sinister land of the Mushroom Kingdom, but in hindsight that tagline actually works as a denouncement of the movie.
+The fact is, this ain’t no Mario game; as an adaptation of a money-spinning property aimed primarily at kids, it’s a complete misfire.
+If you look at the movie as a reimagining, it’s rather fun and visually impressive, but when Disney, a company responsible for shaping animation in the Western world, tells you that you’re targeting the wrong audience, you know you’ve missed the point entirely.
 Experimentation is all well and good, but when it comes to themes and characters this ingrained, convention is your greatest ally.
 Someone, somewhere, had taken too many magic mushrooms, and somewhere along the line it turned into a very bad trip indeed.